Gerald Zaltman

-Gerald Zaltman is the Joseph C. Wilson Professor Emeritus at Harvard Business School and the author and editor of 20 books.
+Gerald Zaltman (born 1938) is an American market researcher who is the Joseph C. Wilson Professor Emeritus at Harvard Business School and the author and editor of 20 books.
 His newest book is Dare to Think Differently: How Open-Mindedness Creates Exceptional Decision-Making, (Stanford University Press, 2026).
 Other books include the international best selling How Customers Think (Harvard Business Press), and Marketing Metaphoria (Harvard Business Press, 2008).
 In 1997 he founded the market research consulting firm Olson Zaltman Associates in partnership with Jerry C. Olson, Professor of Marketing Emeritus, Smeal College of Business at Penn State.
 Zaltman patented the Zaltman Metaphor Elicitation Technique, a method used to delve into the unconscious thinking that drives behavior.

 Zaltman's academic specialization is in innovation, social change, and the representation of thought, which is expressed in a variety of publications throughout his career.

 Education

 Zaltman received his AB degree in Government from Bates College in 1960.
 Two years later, he was awarded an MBA from the University of Chicago.
 He was awarded a Doctoral degree in Sociology from Johns Hopkins University in 1968.